carston-star/OmniMap/ReadMe.md

 Recent updates (summary):

+- **Security Enhancement (Jan 9, 2026):** API keys are now stored in `.env` file instead of hardcoded in source files.
+Created `.gitignore` to protect sensitive data and cleaned git history to remove previously exposed API keys.
+- **UI Improvements (Jan 9, 2026):** Changed hyperlink hover color from gold to light gray for better visual consistency.
+Reorganized Weather page legend from 2-column to single-column layout (ordered cold to hot) with temperatures displayed to the right of color boxes.
 - Plant/site labels are now the primary map markers: each marker is a styled text-box containing a small icon plus the plant name instead of separate image-only icons.
 - Labels are interactive (hover/click show detailed popups) and are controlled by the `Show Plant Information` toggle, which is ON by default on load.
 - Overlap handling: when labels overlap at low zoom, the algorithm keeps one label at its true geographic location (closest to the cluster centroid) and vertically offsets nearby labels above/below in alternating order for visibility.
 - Label anchor improved so the small icon inside the label sits roughly over the true coordinate (adjustable in `script2.js`).
 - Remote/site toggles remain: remote associates (sales/CIM) are controlled by the `Show Remote Locations` toggle.
 - Legend positioning lowered slightly to avoid footer overlap.
 - Improved navigation: The current page link in the navigation bar is now bold and white, and is no longer clickable.
-Other links turn gold and underline on hover for better visibility and usability.
+Other links turn light gray and underline on hover for better visibility and usability.
 - Accessibility: Users can no longer click the link for the page they are currently on, reducing confusion and improving navigation clarity.

 ## Files of interest